FadiOssama/Swift-Code-Review-Checklist/CHECKLIST.md

 ## UI

-- Different screen sizes, does the design fit on all screen sizes
+- Different screen sizes, does the design fit on all screen sizes.
-- Constraints logic
+- Constraints logic, does the constraints logic makes sense or will break in any case.
-- Fonts, spacing and colors
+- Fonts, spacing and colors, do they match the prototype, are they added in a 1 generic place for reusing.
 - "Empty states" for all views which can be empty.
 An empty state should always be there and make clear, how to add content

 ## Requirements